One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 Here are some top tips to help you become better at training your cat:

-A lot of cat owners use spray bottles or loud noises to punish bad behavior, but this will only make your cat distrustful and confused.
+Some cat owners use spray bottles or loud noises to punish bad behavior, but this only makes your cat distrustful and confused.

 If you are training your cat to stop doing a certain behavior, such as jumping on the counters or knocking things off the table, responding with negative reinforcement will only make them more likely to continue that behavior!